Ankle Fracture (cont.)

 before placing the splint.

-Surgery will also be needed if any bone has broken through the skin.
+- Surgery may also be needed if any bone has broken through the skin.
 If the

-bone breaks through the skin, the fracture is then called a compound fracture.
+bone breaks through the skin, the fracture is called a compound fracture.

 This is more serious than a simple fracture.